akhilvijayan05/AWS-Lambda-Example/README.md

 # AWS-Lambda-Example

+**Prerequisite**

+* Understand what AWS Lambda is? [click here](https://blog.knoldus.com/2018/03/04/a-walkthrough-with-aws-lambda/#more-47871)

+---

-It contains a very basic AWS Lambda example to start with.
+This project contains a very basic AWS Lambda example to start with.
 In order to run the project:

 1) Create a jar of the project